Program-Related Investments vs Traditional Grants

 Pros:

-• Sustainable impact: Recovered funds from PRIs can be recycled to support new initiatives, creating a continuous cycle of impact.
+• Sustainable impact: Money recovered from PRIs can be recycled to fund new initiatives, thus creating a cyclical impact.

-• Attracting additional investment: PRIs can act as “anchor capital,” giving confidence to traditional lenders and attracting further investment for a project.
+• It attracts more investment: PRIs can act as “anchor capital,” giving confidence to traditional lenders and attracting further investment for a project.

-• Financial discipline: The loan structure encourages organizations to develop strong financial plans for repayment.
+• Financial discipline: Loan structure compels organizations to develop strong financial plans for repayment.

 Cons:

-• More complex process: PRIs often involve a more rigorous application and due diligence process compared to grants.
+• Complex process: PRIs have a much more involved application and due diligence process compared to grant monies.

-The best approach – grant or PRI – depends on the specific goals of the foundation and the organization seeking funding.
-Here’s a quick guide:
+The correct method, either grant or PRI, depends on the specific goals of the foundation and those it will pay off through the organization.
+Here is a quick reference guide:

 • Choose a grant if:

-• You need to provide immediate, unrestricted funding.
+• You need immediate funding for unrestricted activity.

 • Choose a PRI if:

-• You want to support a project with long-term impact and potential for financial sustainability.
+• You seek to support a project with long-term impact and the potential for achieving self-sufficiency.

-• You have a limited pool of funds and want to maximize your reach.
+You have a small pool of funds and want to maximize coverage.

-• The recipient organization has a clear path to repaying the investment.
+The recipient organization has a transparent path to repaying the investment.

-Going Beyond the Basics: Advanced Considerations for PRIs and Grants
+Beyond the Basics: More Advanced Considerations for PRIs and Grants

 Risk Tolerance and Due Diligence